 Mountain biking expert and freelance writer Hannah Collingridge gives us her top 10 recommendations for UK bikepacking adventures.
-Hannah's guide to the Pennine Bridleway is now available to pre-order here from Vertebrate Publishing.
+Hannah's guide to the Pennine Bridleway is now available here from Vertebrate Publishing.
 To see more books we love and books that caught our eye, take a look at our book shelf.

 Bikepacking, or touring, isn’t complicated.
 It’s just sticking some extra stuff on your bike, setting off and not coming back to your starting point that day.
 How long a ride you make it, where you go and where you sleep are entirely up to you.
 You can make it as challenging as you like: a tough route against the clock with minimal gear and sleep, or a gentle potter round country lanes, enjoying the sights.
 Or anywhere in between.
 Accommodation is also your choice – wild camping gives you the freedom to be flexible but that might not be your style.
 Staying in hostels or B and Bs means you’ll get a better night’s sleep, you’ll need to take less gear, but means you have a fixed point to aim for.